ElvieBlooms/Event_Soundbytes/README.md

 - Voice lines are shared across all party/player customization — no per-save or per-character variant selection yet.
 - No in-game toggle yet to disable the sounds without removing the mod.
+- Jessie character option only has a new game voice line and it's Kris's.
+For now it's a place holder and all other events are silent with Jessie selected.

 ## Credits